Glossary of Pulmonary Hypertension (PH) Terms

 Beraprost: A prostanoid medication in an oral form.
 It has been approved in other countries for treatment of PAH.
 Beraprost is still in clinical trials in the U.S.

-BiPAP machine: Defined as Bi-level Positive Airway Pressure.
+BiPAP machine: Defined as bi-level positive airway pressure.
 It is a small machine for the treatment of obstructive sleep apnea and other respiratory diseases.
-Bi-level means that air is delivered under pressure when you breathe in to help assist a bigger inhaled breath, and then a smaller amount of pressure is maintained during exhalation to hold open the airways to make the next inhalation easier.
+Bi-level means that air is delivered under a specific pressure when you breathe in to help assist an inhaled breath, while a different (smaller) amount of pressure is maintained during exhalation.
+This holds the airways open to make inhalation on the next breath easier.
 See also CPAP

 Bosentan: An FDA-approved oral treatment for PAH.
 Bosentan is the chemical name for Tracleer®.
 See also endothelin receptor antagonists | Read more about bosentan